openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         Optional.
 Print progress as a plain text.
 When specified, an interactive progress bar is replaced with a multi-line output.
   -t TIME, --time TIME  Optional.
 Time in seconds to execute topology.
   -progress [PROGRESS]  Optional.
 Show progress bar (can affect performance measurement).
 Default values is 'False'.
   -shape SHAPE          Optional.
 Set shape for input.
-For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.
+For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.This parameter affect model Parameter shape, can be
+                        dynamic.
+For dynamic dimesions use symbol `?`, `-1` or range `low.. up`.
+  -data_shape DATA_SHAPE
+                        Optional.
+Optional if network shapes are all static (original ones or set by -shape).Required if at least one input shape is dynamic and input images are not provided.Set shape for input tensors.
+For example, "input1[1,3,224,224][1,3,448,448],input2[1,4][1,8]" or "[1,3,224,224][1,3,448,448] in case of one input size.
   -layout LAYOUT        Optional.
 Prompts how network layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.
   -nstreams NUMBER_STREAMS, --number_streams NUMBER_STREAMS
                         Optional.
-Number of streams to use for inference on the CPU/GPU/MYRIAD (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
+Number of streams to use for inference on the CPU/GPU/MYRIAD (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just
+                        <nstreams>).
 Default value is determined automatically for a device.
-Please note that although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small networks.
+Please note that although the automatic selection usually provides a reasonable performance, it still may be
+                        non - optimal for some cases, especially for very small networks.
 Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.
 See samples README for more details.
+  --latency_percentile {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52,53,54,55,56,57,58,59,60,61,62,63,64,65,66,67,68,69,70,71,72,73,74,75,76,77,78,79,80,81,82,83,84,85,86,87,88,89,90,91,92,93,94,95,96,97,98,99,100}
+                        Optional.
+Defines the percentile to be reported in latency metric.
+The valid range is [1, 100].
+The default value is 50 (median).
   -enforcebf16 [{True,False}], --enforce_bfloat16 [{True,False}]
                         Optional.
-By default floating point operations execution in bfloat16 precision are enforced if supported by platform. 'true' - enable bfloat16 regardless of platform support. 'false' - disable bfloat16 regardless of platform support.
+By default floating point operations execution in bfloat16 precision are enforced if supported by platform.
+'True' - enable bfloat16 regardless of platform support.
+                        'False' - disable bfloat16 regardless of platform support.
   -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
                         Number of threads to use for inference on the CPU, GNA (including HETERO and MULTI cases).
   -pin {YES,NO,NUMA,HYBRID_AWARE}, --infer_threads_pinning {YES,NO,NUMA,HYBRID_AWARE}
                         Optional.
-Enable threads->cores ('YES' which is OpenVINO runtime's default for conventional CPUs), threads->(NUMA)nodes ('NUMA'), threads->appropriate core types ('HYBRID_AWARE', which is OpenVINO runtime's default for Hybrid CPUs)or completely disable ('NO')CPU threads pinning for CPU-involved inference.
+Enable threads->cores ('YES' which is OpenVINO runtime's default for conventional CPUs), threads->(NUMA)nodes ('NUMA'), threads->appropriate core types
+                        ('HYBRID_AWARE', which is OpenVINO runtime's default for Hybrid CPUs) or completely disable ('NO') CPU threads pinning for CPU-involved inference.
   -exec_graph_path EXEC_GRAPH_PATH, --exec_graph_path EXEC_GRAPH_PATH
                         Optional.
 Path to a file where to store executable graph information serialized.
   -pc [PERF_COUNTS], --perf_counts [PERF_COUNTS]
                         Optional.
 Report performance counters.
+  -pcseq [PCSEQ], --pcseq [PCSEQ]
+                        Optional.
+Report latencies for each shape in -data_shape sequence.
+  -inference_only [INFERENCE_ONLY], --inference_only [INFERENCE_ONLY]
+                        Optional.
+If true inputs filling only once before measurements (default for static models), else inputs filling is included into loop measurement (default for dynamic models)
   -report_type {no_counters,average_counters,detailed_counters}, --report_type {no_counters,average_counters,detailed_counters}
                         Optional.
-Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency. "average_counters" report extends "no_counters" report and additionally includes average PM counters values for each layer from the network. "detailed_counters" report extends "average_counters" report and additionally includes per- layer PM counters and latency for each executed infer request.
+Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency. "average_counters" report extends
+                        "no_counters" report and additionally includes average PM counters values for each layer from the network. "detailed_counters" report extends "average_counters" report and additionally includes per-layer PM counters and latency for each executed infer request.
   -report_folder REPORT_FOLDER, --report_folder REPORT_FOLDER
                         Optional.
 Path to a folder where statistics report is stored.
   -dump_config DUMP_CONFIG
                         Optional.
-Path to JSON file to dump IE parameters, which were set by application.
+Path to JSON file to dump OpenVINO parameters, which were set by application.
   -load_config LOAD_CONFIG
                         Optional.
-Path to JSON file to load custom IE parameters.
+Path to JSON file to load custom OpenVINO parameters.
 Please note, command line parameters have higher priority then parameters from configuration file.
   -qb {8,16}, --quantization_bits {8,16}
                         Optional.
 Weight bits for quantization: 8 (I8) or 16 (I16)
-  -ip {U8,FP16,FP32}, --input_precision {U8,FP16,FP32}
+  -ip {u8,U8,f16,FP16,f32,FP32}, --input_precision {u8,U8,f16,FP16,f32,FP32}
                         Optional.
 Specifies precision for all input layers of the network.
-  -op {U8,FP16,FP32}, --output_precision {U8,FP16,FP32}
+  -op {u8,U8,f16,FP16,f32,FP32}, --output_precision {u8,U8,f16,FP16,f32,FP32}
                         Optional.
 Specifies precision for all output layers of the network.
   -iop INPUT_OUTPUT_PRECISION, --input_output_precision INPUT_OUTPUT_PRECISION
                         Optional.
 Specifies precision for input and output layers by name.
-Example: -iop "input:FP16, output:FP16".
+Example: -iop "input:f16, output:f16".
 Notice that quotes are required.
 Overwrites precision from ip and op options for specified layers.
   -cdir CACHE_DIR, --cache_dir CACHE_DIR
                         Optional.
 Enable model caching to specified directory -lfile [LOAD_FROM_FILE], --load_from_file [LOAD_FROM_FILE]
                         Optional.
 Loads model from file directly without read_network.
+  -iscale INPUT_SCALE, --input_scale INPUT_SCALE
+                        Optional.
+Scale values to be used for the input image per channel.
+Values to be provided in the [R, G, B] format.
+Can be defined for desired input of the model.
+Example: -iscale data[255,255,255],info[255,255,255] -imean INPUT_MEAN, --input_mean INPUT_MEAN
+                        Optional.
+Mean values to be used for the input image per channel.
+Values to be provided in the [R, G, B] format.
+Can be defined for desired input of the model.
+Example: -imean data[255,255,255],info[255,255,255]
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.

+### More information on inputs
-Application supports topologies with one or more inputs.
-If a topology is not data sensitive, you can skip the input parameter.
-In this case, inputs are filled with random values.
-If a model has only image input(s), please a provide folder with images or a path to an image as input.
-If a model has some specific input(s) (not images), please prepare a binary file(s), which is filled with data of appropriate precision and provide a path to them as input.
-If a model has mixed input types, input folder should contain all required files.
+The benchmark tool supports topologies with one or more inputs.
+If a topology is not data sensitive, you can skip the input parameter, and the inputs will be filled with random values.
+If a model has only image input(s), provide a folder with images or a path to an image as input.
+If a model has some specific input(s) (besides images), please prepare a binary file(s) that is filled with data of appropriate precision and provide a path to it as input.
+If a model has mixed input types, the input folder should contain all required files.
 Image inputs are filled with image files one by one.
 Binary inputs are filled with binary inputs one by one.

-To run the tool, you can use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
-The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).

-> **NOTE**: Before running the tool with a trained model, make sure the model is converted to the OpenVINO format (\*.xml + \*.bin) using the [Model Optimizer tool](../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).

 ## Examples of Running the Tool
 This section provides step-by-step instructions on how to run the Benchmark Tool with the `googlenet-v1` public model on CPU or GPU devices.
 The [dog.bmp](https://storage.openvinotoolkit.org/data/test_data/images/224x224/dog.bmp) file is used as an input.

-> **NOTE**: The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.
+> **NOTE**: Internet access is required to execute the following steps successfully.
+If you have access to the Internet through a proxy server only, please make sure that it is configured in your OS environment.

 1. Install OpenVINO Development Tools to work with Caffe* models: